RaghavKhemka/RaghavKhemka/README.md

 ### Hi there 👋
-- 👯 I’m looking for an Job in Data Science
+- 👯 I’m working as a Data Scientist in Wolters Kluwer
-- 🔭 I’m currently working on making AI models
-- 🌱 I’m currently learning Machine Learning

 <!--